sai5358/pbi_project/README.md

 4) (0-2) Years Of Experience People Has More Attrition Rate At The Company.

-### Suggestions To Improve Employee Performance And Reduce Employee Attrition
+### Suggestions To Improve Employee Performance And Reduce Employee Attrition.

 - Recognize And Award Achievements To Boost Morale.
 - Offer Training Programs And Opportunities For Skill Development.